 This'll help you to check your eligibility for all the main benefits, including council tax, pension credit, and housing.

-Around five billion pounds worth of benefits go unclaimed by over-60s every year, according to Age UK.
+About £5 billion in benefits go unclaimed by over-60s every year, according to Age UK.

-If you'd like more information and advice on what you may be entitled to contact the Age UK Advice line on 0800 169 6565.
+If you'd like more information and advice on what you could be entitled to, callthe Age UK Advice Line on 0800 169 6565.